I Know What You Did Last Summer: Remakes

-Television adaptation
+Television series

-A television series adaptation of the novel was announced in July 2019, with Neal H. Moritz and James Wan producing and Shay Hatten writing the pilot.
+A television series adaptation of the novel was released in October 2021, with Neal H. Moritz and James Wan producing and Shay Hatten writing the pilot.
 Amazon ordered a straight-to-series order in October 2020.

 In popular culture

+The Dawson's Creek season one episode "The Scare" spoofs I Know What You Did Last Summer alongside Scream, all written by Williamson.
+The episode opens with the characters Dawson and Joey viewing the former.

-I Know What You Did Last Summer has been referenced in various films and television series, and its central plot was parodied at length in the spoof films Scary Movie (2000) and Shriek If You Know What I Did Last Friday the 13th (2000).
+I Know What You Did Last Summer has been referenced in various films and television series, and its central plot was parodied at length in the spoof films Scary Movie and Shriek If You Know What I Did Last Friday the 13th (both 2000).

+The teen drama Popular spoofed the film in the season two episode "I Know What You Did Last Spring Break."

-It was also spoofed in The Simpsons episode "Treehouse of Horror X" as "I Know What You Diddily-Iddily-Did", with Ned Flanders as the killer.
+It was also spoofed by Anthony Horowitz in the Diamond Brothers novella, I Know What You Did Last Wednesday (2002) and later in The Simpsons episode "Treehouse of Horror X" as "I Know What You Diddily-Iddily-Did", with Ned Flanders as the killer.

+In Boy Meets World, the episode titled "And Then There Was Shawn" was conceived as a parody of then-recent horror films Scream and I Know What You Did Last Summer.
+Jennifer Love Hewitt also appeared in the episode.